epfl-ada/ada-2022-project-hltw/docs/index.md

 {% include weighted_dist.html %}

+The weighted average frequency distribution also falls into normal distribution.
+Therefore, we can follow the same thresholding principle as for the average case.

 {% include weighed.html %}

 With threshold 0.2 we see that the table shows really disconnected sets of articles at the start and the end.
 However, we face one problem, that the article sets are mostly composed of very few articles.
 The reason for this is most likely that the more articles you have, the more similar they become to each other when they are averaged out.
 Therefore, we tried the two other following approaches.